jmcurran/NZSA-IASC-Prog/06-Wednesday.Rmd

 <p class="pagebreak"></p>
-<div id = "talk_006"><p class="contribBanner">Wednesday 13<sup>th</sup> 10:30 Case Room 3 (260-055)</p></div>
+<div id = "talk_063"><p class="contribBanner">Wednesday 13<sup>th</sup> 10:30 Case Room 3 (260-055)</p></div>
-## Sparse Common Component Analysis {.unnumbered}
+## A Max-Type Multivariate Two-Sample Baumgartner Statistic {.unnumbered}
 <p style="text-align:center">
-Heewon Park^1^ and Sadanori Konishi^2^<br />
-^1^Yamaguchi University<br />
-^2^Chuo University<br />
+Hidetoshi Murakami<br />
+Tokyo University of Science<br />
 </p>
-<span>**Abstract:**</span> Common component analysis (CCA) was proposed
-by generalizing techniques for principal component analysis (PCA) for a common basic structure identification (Wang et al., 2011).
-Although CCA can identify the common structure of multiple datasets, which cannot be extracted by standard PCA, the common components by CCA are estimated as linear combinations of all variables, and thus it is difficult to interpret the identified common components.
-Furthermore, the CCA procedure may be disturbed by noisy features, because CCA is based on the fully dense loadings.
-To address these issues, we proposed sparse common component analysis based on $L_{1}$-type regularized regression modeling.
-The proposed CCA can be performed by iterative sparse non-centered PCA for a square root of a gram matrix.
-We also propose an algorithm to estimate sparse common loadings of multiple datasets in line with the algorithm of CCA.
-We observe from the numerical studies that the proposed CCA can incorporate sparsity into the common loading estimation, and recover a sparse common structure efficiently in multiple dataset analysis.

-<span>**Keywords:**</span> Common component analysis, $L_{1}$-type
-regularized regression, Sparse non-centered principal component analysis
+<span>**Abstract:**</span> A multivariate two-sample testing problem is
+one of the most important topics in nonparametric statistics.
+Further, a max-type Baumgartner statistic based on the modified Baumgartner statistic (Murakami, 2006) was proposed by Murakami (2012) for testing the equality of two continuous distribution functions.
+In this paper, a max-type multivariate two-sample Baumgartner statistic is suggested based on the Jurečková and Kalina’s ranks of distances (Jurečková and Kalina, 2012).
+Simulations are used to investigate the power of the suggested statistic for various population distributions.
+The results indicate that the proposed test statistic is more suitable than various existing statistics for testing a shift in the location, scale and location-scale parameters.

+<span>**Keywords:**</span> Baumgartner statistic, Jurečková & Kalina’s
+ranks of distances, Multivariate two-sample rank test, Power comparison

 <span>**References:**</span>

-Wang, H., Banerjee, A. and Boley, D. (2011).
-Common component analysis for multiple covariance matrices. *Proceedings of the 17th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining*, 956–964.
+Jurečková, J. and Kalina, J. (2012).
+Nonparametric multivariate rank tests and their unbiasedness. <span>*Bernoulli*</span>, **18**, 229–251.

+Murakami, H. (2006).
+A $k$-sample rank test based on the modified Baumgartner statistic and its power comparison. <span>*Journal of the Japanese Society of Computational Statistics*</span>,
+<span>**19**</span>, 1–13.

+Murakami, H. (2012).
+A max-type Baumgartner statistic for the two-sample problem and its power comparison. <span>*Journal of the Japanese Society of Computational Statistics*</span>, **25**, 39–49.
 <p style = "text-align: right">
 <a href = "programme-at-a-glance.html#Wednesday-tbl">Return to Programme</a><br/><br/></p>